Iyankdesu/inkscape-templates/README.md

-## Templates for Inkscape
+## Mockup and Templates for Inkscape

-Template and layout for design with Inkscape
+Mockup, template, layout and other stuff for design with Inkscape. *Some* content in this repository is originally by [Gimpscape](https://gimpscape.org) and [Logos by Nick](https://logosbynick.com).

 ## Usage

+Mockup, template and layout :

 You can easily just double click the svg files to use it but it's not effective because you need to make a copy for the template, or you can just put it in Inkscape templates directory so you can use it anytime without looking for the file and double click it.